unisonweb/unison/unison-src/transcripts/edit-command.output.md

   ☝️

-  I added 2 definitions to the top of /private/tmp/scratch.u
+  I added 2 definitions to the top of scratch.u

   You can edit them there, then run `update` to replace the definitions currently in this namespace.